Synopsik/DiscordBot/README.md

 ### Develop Project

+1. Create project file ../Projects/DiscordBot/main_simple.py

-1. Import necessary libraries, after importing the function load_dotenv() we need to call it, os is used to access our .env variables
+2. Import necessary libraries, after importing the function load_dotenv() we need to call it, os is used to access our .env variables with dotenv
 ```
 import discord
 import os